mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

       // These room properties are all in grid units (not pixels units) const { x, y, width, height, left, right, top, bottom } = room;

-      // Fill the entire room (minus the walls) with mostly clean floor tiles (90% of the time), but
+      // Fill the room (minus the walls) with mostly clean floor tiles (90% of the time), but
       // occasionally place a dirty tile (10% of the time). this.groundLayer.weightedRandomize(x + 1, y + 1, width - 2, height - 2, [
         { index: 6, weight: 9 }, // 9/10 times, use index 6